tisem-digital-marketing/2021-smwa/docs/announcements.md

 If you have questions - direct them to us via [Slack](https://pp4rs.slack.com).
 There's a 'Direct Message' feature so you can contact us individually as needed, but where possible post messages to a channel that all participants can see.

+!!! bug "Ch-Ch-Changes in the Room allocation"
+    *Date Posted: 2017-08-31*

+    We have again been moved for the Thursday class.

+    On Thursday, September 7th we will again be in **RAK-E-6.**

 !!! bug "Room re-allocation"
     *Date Posted: 2017-08-31*